Flatout007/algo_problems/Algorithmic_techniques/Properties_of_Recursion.md

 :heavy_check_mark: In every step we try to make the problem smaller

-:heavy_check_mark: We mandatorily need to have a base condition, which tells the system to stop the resursion
+:heavy_check_mark: We mandatorily need to have a base condition, which tells the system to stop the recursion

 _Example of using recursion to search for a node in a binary tree using Psudocode_